gbeckers/Birdwatcher/docs/recipes/detectmovement.rst

   :width: 720
   :class: custom-image

-Frame number is on the x-axis, space on the y-axis.
-Blue is the x-coordinate, orange the y-coordinate.
-Without having watched the video, we conclude that the bird sat on perch #3, jumped to perch #4 (on equal height), jumped back, and then jumped to the higher perch #1.
-If we know the framerate of the video, we can calculate exactly when the bird was doing this.
+Without having watched the video, we conclude that the bird sat on perch #3, jumped to perch #4 (on equal height, x changed, y did not), jumped back, and then jumped to the higher perch #1.
+If we know the framerate of the video, we can calculate exactly when the bird was doing this .
+Note that the origin of coordinates in the video is top left.